carllocos/DebugThingsPy/README.md

 [INFO] `local` received debug session

-# Uploading Wasm & performing Remote Function Calls
+# Uploading examples/blinkled.wast & performing Remote Function Calls for on and off functions
+# blinkled app turns on and off a led connected on pin 26

 > from web_assembly import WAModule
 > blinkled_app = WAModule.from_file('examples/blinkled.wast')
 > rmt.upload_module(blink_app) # upload dynamically a new Wasm to the remote device [INFO] Module Updated
+> rmt.pause() # pauses the execution on the remote VM.
+This leaves the led on or off.
+[INFO] `remote` is paused
 > loc.upload_module(blinkled_app, proxy=['$on', '$off']) # upload to local device and proxy 'on' and 'off' functions [INFO] Module Updated
 > loc.run() # Led will blink on remote device :)